Q: How to hang steel gutter

 A: Please see full installation guidelines with in the tab titled installation on the product pages

-1. Generally position the side fix rafter brackets at 915mm centres, using at least 3 brackets per gutter length.
-Use 3 screws to fix the rafter bracket arm to the side of the rafter.
+1. Generally position the top fix rafter brackets at 915mm centres, using at least 3 brackets per gutter length.
+Use 3 screws to fix the rafter bracket arm to the top of the rafter.
 Bend bracket arm on site to suit desired degree.

 2. Use a string line to set out your brackets along the gutter run allowing for a fall of 1:600 to 1:350 (max).